Notebook / Infrastructure / 004

 </appender>

-The distributed trace propagation is also automatic.
+HTTP trace propagation is also automatic.
 When order-service calls inventory-service via Spring’s RestClient, the W3C traceparent header is injected by the auto-configured observation infrastructure.
-The downstream service receives the same trace_id and continues the trace as a child span.
 No manual header passing.

 Instrumentation: FastAPI